rekha-balan/azure-docs-test2-pr.nl-NL/articles/data-catalog/data-catalog-how-to-big-data.md

         \2013
         ...

 In this example, vehicle_maintenance_events and location_tracking_events represent logical data sets.
-Each of these folders contains data files which are organized by year and month into subfolders.
+Each of these folders contains data files that are organized by year and month into subfolders.
 Each of these folders could potentially contain hundreds or thousands of files.

 In this pattern, registering individual files with **Azure Data Catalog** probably does not make sense.
-Instead, register the directories that represent the data sets that will be meaningful to the users working with the data.
+Instead, register the directories that represent the data sets that be meaningful to the users working with the data.

 ## <a name="reference-data-files"></a>Reference data files
 A complementary pattern is to store reference data sets as individual files.
 These data sets may be thought of as the 'small' side of big data, and are often similar to dimensions in an analytical data model.
 Reference data files contain records that are used to provide context for the bulk of the data files stored elsewhere in the big data store.